jkremser/dosh/README.md

 ====
 Very simple interactive tool that opens `/bin/bash` in one of the currently running Docker containers.
 It is a convenient way to run `docker exec -ti <hash> /bin/bash`.

+This tool assumes that `docker` can be run whithout sudo.

 ## Installation

 ```